hpcleuven/VscDocumentation/source/gent/tier1_hortense.rst

 * Dedicated scratch storage space is reserved for all Tier1 projects.
 * The environment variable $VSC_SCRATCH_PROJECTS_BASE points to the basefolder containing all project spaces.
 * Project space is given the same name as your project.
-* You can use a command of this type to directly switch to your dedicated project space:
+* You can e.g. use this command to directly switch to your dedicated project space:

 .. code:: shell